Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 ## Everything about this project with explanation and full algorithm

-In this comprehensive guide, we will learn how to conclude IPL score prediction so you can understand the calculation and workings of IPL scores in live matches.
+I'm here to explain the whole project step by step and also going to explain the algorithm and background of the code and process. added

 ### Table of Content